コンテンツにスキップ

 From his first film, "ROBIN" (Image provided by MWMW)

-"MWnos" is a new style group founded by Takahashi Moto, the founder of MWMW, and Kubo Kae and Kamimura Yuki of Von・nos.
-The three choreographers, who lead separate dance companies, aim to give concreteness to abstract expression.
+"MWnos" is a new style group founded by Takahashi Moto, the leader of MWMW, and Kubo Kae and Kamimura Yuki of Von・nos.
+The three choreographers, who lead different dance companies, aim to give concreteness to abstract expression.

-The Grand Prize winning work "ROBIN" was MWnos' first work, which explored a new form of fusion between dance and theater.
+The Grand Prix winner, "ROBIN," was MWnos' first work, created in search of a new form of fusion between dance and theater.

 ROBIN: Anxiety and conflict